 It is possible to put the heating circuits of other controllers out of operation while the DHW heating is active when the controllers are linked to one another over a device bus.
+The return flow temperature limitation in the primary circuit can also be raised to the adjusted value for Maximum return flow temperature or for Point 1 of the return flow temperature in a 4-point characteristic when the controller is configured correspondingly.
 Controllers which should operate a DHW heating with priority need to issue DHW heating active alert.
-Controllers that have heating circuits which should be deactivated during this active DHW heating alert need to have the configuration Receive release of RK for the heating circuits concerned.
-If the circuit is just a DHW circuit which should influence one or more heating circuits, they need to be assigned with the identical register number.
-In the case that there are several DHW circuits in the system, selected heating circuits can only react to one or other active DHW circuits by assigning different register numbers.
+Controllers that have heating circuits which should be deactivated during this active DHW heating alert need to have the configuration Receive release of Rk for the heating circuits concerned.
+If the circuit is just a DHW circuit which should influence one or more heating circuits, they need to be given the identical register number.
+If there are several DHW circuits in the system, selected heating circuits can only react to one or other active DHW circuits by assigning different register numbers.

 If a secondary heating circuit with a valve should be put out of operation, the heating circuit valve concerned is closed; the heating circuit circulation pump remains in operation.

-If a secondary heating circuit without a valve should be put out of operation, for example, in system Anl 2.x, just its heating circuit circulation pump and not the primary circuit RK1 is put out of operation by using the configuration Receive release of RK1.
+If a secondary heating circuit without a valve should be put out of operation, for example, in system Anl 2.x, just its heating circuit circulation pump and not the primary circuit Rk1 is put out of operation by using the configuration Receive release of Rk1.

 Functions WE Configuration

 Device bus 0 CO7 -> F01 - 1; Device bus address

 Send "DHW heating active" 0 CO7 -> F20 - 1

-Receive release of RK1 0 CO7 -> F21 - 1
+Receive release of Rk1 0 CO7 -> F21 - 1

-Receive release of RK2 0 CO7 -> F22 - 1
+Receive release of Rk2 0 CO7 -> F22 - 1

 32 Register no. / 5 to 64